MolSSI-Education/python_scripting_cms/_episodes/01-introduction.md

 on how to install and start a Jupyter notebook.
 Everything included in a code block is something you could type into your python interpreter and evaluate.

 ### Setting up your Jupyter notebooks
 In the [setup], you learned how to start a Jupyter notebook.
 Now, we will use the notebook to execute Python code.
 Jupyter notebooks are divided into cells.
-You run a jupyter notebook one cell at a time.
+You run a Jupyter notebook one cell at a time.
 To execute a cell, click inside the cell and press `shift+enter`.

 In the upper left corner, click where it says "Untitled" and change the name to "MolSSI Workshop".
 We have now changed the name of the Jupyter Notebook.